rnc-personal/CI-First-Project/README.md

 - Tablet Footer Form Wraps

+- Lazy Load gallery images at bottom of homepage

 - Home Gallery Tablet sized...
 CAn you tap to hover?
 Might need to incerase where these cards become opaque?
+- Contact Page needs aria IDs to seaprate the forms for screen readers

 - Contact Page either needs a new section or just work on styling more?
 Text is still black